Three Ways to Support Diversity, Equity and Inclusion (DEI) at Your Company

 More than 3 out of 4 job seekers and employees (76 percent) report that a diverse workforce is essential when evaluating prospective employers.

 A diverse workforce offers countless benefits.
-Individuals with different backgrounds offer distinct outlooks and ideas, helping to propel a company culture of creativity and innovation.
-Additionally, an inclusive environment encourages cultural awareness, which helps companies better understand the needs of their heterogenous consumer base.
-Finally, evidence has shown that company diversity simply leads to better profits.
-According to an article in Forbes, “Companies with more culturally and ethnically diverse executive teams were 33% more likely to see better-than-average profits.”
+Individuals with different backgrounds offer distinct outlooks and ideas, helping propel a company’s culture of creativity and innovation.
+An inclusive environment encourages cultural awareness, which helps companies better understand the needs of their heterogenous consumer base.
+Evidence has shown that company diversity leads to better profits.
+According to analyses done by McKinsey & Company, ” … companies in the top quartile for gender diversity on executive teams were 25 percent more likely to have above-average profitability.”

 Begin with Self-Awareness

 If you want your company to be truly inclusive, you must be honest.
 Think objectively about your company’s policies.
-Ask yourself (and your teammates) some tough questions, or create a company-wide survey.
+Ask yourself (and your teammates) some tough questions or create a company-wide survey.
 Some questions to explore might include: What is your recruiting and hiring process like?
 What is the composition of your various departments?
 What about your managers and executives?
-Does your company invest in diversity training programs?
+Does your company invest in DEI training programs?

 Lead by Example

-Update Your Culture
+Evolve Your Company’s Culture